Academic Programs Catalog

 Microbiology

 The objective of the Bachelor of Science degree program with a major in microbiology is to provide a broad foundation in science, with emphasis in microbiology.
-In order to assist students in planning a course of study, elective microbiology courses are organized by interest group (cell and molecular biology, immunology and medical microbiology, microbe biology, and microbial biotechnology) and students are advised in personal consultations to select a set of electives according to their interests.
+Required and elective microbiology courses cover a wide range of interest areas, including cell and molecular biology, immunology and medical microbiology, and microbe biology and students are advised in personal consultations to select a set of electives according to their interests.
 Thus, different emphases may be chosen by students intending to acquire technical competence in the field, to pursue graduate education in microbiology or another biological science, or to attain competence in a basic medical science preparatory to or in conjunction with professional study in human or veterinary medicine.

-In addition to the general degree requirements of the College of Natural Science, the undergraduate program in microbiology encompasses fundamental training in chemistry, mathematics, physics, and biology.
-This foundation provides the prerequisites for undertaking the basic courses in microbiology.
+The general degree requirements of the College of Natural Science encompass fundamental training in chemistry, mathematics, physics, and biology and provides the prerequisites for courses in microbiology.

-In order to increase the flexibility of the program, and to provide additional intellectual stimulation, students are encouraged to participate in tutored independent research for at least two, and ideally three or more, semesters.
-Independent research is available to both Honors College and other students, and often culminates with a report written in manuscript style by the student.
-This research may fulfill part of the department's capstone course requirement for the bachelor's degree with a major in microbiology.
+To provide additional intellectual stimulation and experience in practical application, students are encouraged to participate in tutored mentored independent research for at least two, and ideally three or more, semesters, culminating in a formal research presentation given the student.
+This research, along with the formal presentation will fulfill the department's capstone requirement referenced in 3. b.
+(2) below for the bachelor's degree with a major in microbiology.

 Requirements for the Bachelor of Science Degree in Microbiology